-Although he spent his entire career playing either in Cuba or the Negro Leagues of North America, José Méndez often faced major league competition in exhibition games.
-And he regularly bested some of the game's biggest starts like Christy Mathewson and Eddie Plank.
+Although he spent his entire career playing either in Cuba or the Negro Leagues of North America, José Méndez often faced AL/NL competition in exhibition games.
+And he regularly bested some of the game's biggest stars like Christy Mathewson and Eddie Plank.

 After a 1911 tour of Cuba, Philadelphia Athletics catcher Ira Thomas said: “More than one big leaguer from the states has faced him and left the plate with a wholesome respect for the great Cuban star.
 It is not alone my opinion but the opinion of many others who have seen Méndez pitch that he ranks with the best in the game.”